laszlo-r/sublime-webloader/README.md

 TODO:
 -----

+- file urls can be urlencoded, which is often the case in file:/// mode, handle this; test file mode more
+- complete js command: quick panel if multiple clients, send to selected (or a single) client
-- add js commands dialog; hotkey for page reload
+- hotkey for page reload for the selected/single client?
 - add menu items for options and commands
 - submit to package control <http://wbond.net/sublime_packages/package_control/package_developers>
 - revisit and test bigger css updates, like whole less blocks, fix selector updates (not updated on edit, only with saving)